A mean field game approach to equilibrium consumption under external habit formation: Numerical Illustrations of Mean Field Equilibrium

-More importantly, we observe from the bottom-left panel of Figure 2 that the representative agent displays the hump-shaped consumption path, i.e. the consumption trajectory is first increasing in time and then decreasing in time, which matches with the well documented phenomenon in many empirical studies on individual's consumption behavior. \cite{Kraft} has proposed and verified the internal habit formation preference as an effective answer to support the hump-shaped consumption pattern of the individual agent.
+More importantly, we observe from the bottom-left panel of \autoref{fig:MFE-delta} that the representative agent displays the hump-shaped consumption pattern under some model parameters.
+That is, the consumption trajectory is first increasing in time and then decreasing in time, which matches with the well documented phenomenon in many empirical studies on individual's consumption behavior. \cite{Kraft} has proposed and verified the internal habit formation preference as an effective answer to support the hump-shaped consumption pattern of the individual agent.
 From the perspective of mean field competition, we can also give an explanation to the hump-shaped equilibrium consumption when the initial habit is very high.
 At the beginning of the time horizon, the population's average habit $\bar{Z}^m$ is high and decreasing in time $t$ due to the discount by $\delta$, and the competition mechanism takes the leading role in each agent's decision making.
 That is, each agent would increase her consumption rate to attain higher excessive consumption and larger expected utility.
-As time moves on, the past increasing consumption path will take more effect in each agent's habit formation process and the average habit level $\bar{Z}^m$ in the economy will also start to increase, indicating a high future standard of living in the society.
+As time moves on, the past increasing consumption path takes more effect in each agent's habit formation process and the average habit level $\bar{Z}^m$ in the economy also starts to increase, indicating a high future standard of living in the society.
 As each agent has no obligation to consume above the high standard of living, the sense of competition is weakened and the self-satisfaction starts to take the leading role in decision making.
 Each agent is more likely to reduce her consumption rate after a period of time such that the growth rate of the population's habit level can start to slow down and everyone may suffer less from the high future benchmark.

-At last, we illustrate in Figure 3 how the competition parameter $\alpha$ affects the MFE under the multiplicative habit formation.
-Let us fix model parameters $T=2,~p =0.5,~x_0=3,~\mu = 0.1,~\delta=0.1,~\sigma=0.8,~x=1$ and consider different values $\alpha=0.5,~0.8, ~1$.
-To compare with two previous figures, let us consider a small initial habit $z_0= 0.2$ and illustrate the trend of $\bar{Z}^m_t$ and the MFE controls.
-As discussed previously, when the initial habit is low, the mean field habit formation process $\bar{Z}^m_t$ and the MFE consumption $C^m(t,x)$ become increasing functions of time $t$ that are similar to the case under the linear habit formation.
-In addition, we can see that both $\bar{Z}^m_t$ and $C^m(t,x)$ are increasing in the parameter $\alpha$, indicating that the more competitive the representative agent is, the higher equilibrium consumption policy she chooses and the average habit level of the population also gets larger.